Certifieddonnie/alx-system_engineering-devops/0x01-shell_permissions/README.md

 1-who_am_i : tells who the current usr is.
 2-groups : shows the groups of the current user 3-new_owner : changes file owner to betty
+4-empty : it creates an empty file called hello